Skip to main content

 Comparison Table: Employee vs Independent Contractor

 In essence, employees work as part of your business and are subject to your direction and control, while independent contractors operate independently, typically managing their own tools and bearing the risks associated with their work.
-Understanding these differences is essential for ensuring compliance with employment laws and determining entitlements such as superannuation, leave, and tax obligations.
+Understanding these differences is essential for ensuring compliance with employment laws and determining entitlements such as superannuation, leave, workers’ compensation, and tax obligations.

 Social Security in Australia